 RO systems are used primarily for cooking and drinking applications.
 They’re not intended to filter the water supply for an entire home, nor would you want that.
 There are “whole house” filters that will remove chlorine and minerals from the water, but generally, these whole house filters don’t operate like reverse osmosis filters do.

-If you are interested in having a RO water filtration system installed, or would like a consultation on RO filters or whole house water filtration systems, please contact us at Boston Standard Plumbing.
+If you are interested in having a RO water filtration system installed, or would like a consultation on RO filters or whole house water filtration systems, please contact Boston Standard Plumbing & Heating.
 We can help you determine what kind of water filtration system will benefit your home and family based on your water supply.
 We can also ensure that your water filtration system is installed properly and is free of leaks.

 Boston Homeowners & Businesses: